LiberQuack/bedel_monitor/README.md

     }
 ```

 Why JSON?
-If you have a log collector server it will be
-easy to parse metrics, it's JSON ;)
+If you have a log collector server, it will be easy to parse metrics

 ## ROADMAP